Adjusted Trial Balance Definition

 Revenue A/C- Cr

-#2 – Accrual of expenses that were incurred but were not yet recorded.
+#2 – Accrual of expenses that were incurred but not yet recorded.

-This is an expense recorded in accounts before the payment is made.
-Eg Interest payable, salaries and wages payable.
+It is an expense recorded in accounts before the payment is made.
+E.g., Interest payable, salaries, and wages payable.

 Expense A/C- Dr